theriturajps/exonoob/src/content/blog/free-torrent-apis-for-developers/index.md

 date: "Jan 24 2025"
 draft: false
 tags:
-- Blogger
+- APIs
 ---

 It can make your development process much easier with **torrent APIs**. and provides you torrent metadata, magnet links, and more.
 A curated list of the best **100% free torrent sites.
-2024 will see APIs for developers** 🚀.
+2025 will see APIs for developers** 🚀.

 ## 🛠 Why Use Torrent APIs?